Do you or someone you know provide support to a person with Alzheimer's and are experiencing agitation or aggression?

 Researchers at Johns Hopkins University in Baltimore, Tufts Medical Center in Boston, and McLean Hospital in Boston, are investigating the use of a drug to treat agitation and aggression in people with Alzheimer’s disease (Agit-AD).
 The study drug is called dronabinol (Marinol) and has been FDA-approved for treating poor appetite and failure to thrive at the end of life, but in recent years researchers have been finding it useful for agitation in Alzheimer's.

 - initial testing, including a blood draw and EKG

 - 5 clinic visits over the course of 3 weeks, with the option to complete some of visits remotely

 - You are between the ages of 60-95 years old

-- Have a diagnosis of Alzheimer's Disease with symptoms of agitation
+- Have a diagnosis of Alzheimer's Disease or probable AD

 - Have a study buddy who can attend all study visits with you